StrangeRanger/bash-style-guide/docs/guidelines/bashism.md

     type: tip

 - **Simplicity**: Built-in mechanisms like brace expansion and C-style `for` loops are native to Bash, providing a straightforward and efficient way to iterate over sequences.
-- **Portability**: These constructs are widely supported across different Unix-like systems, ensuring consistent behavior and script portability.
-- **Reduced Dependencies**: By utilizing built-in features, you minimize external dependencies, enhancing script reliability and maintainability.
+- **Reduced Dependencies**: By utilizing built-in features, you minimize external dependencies, which enhances script reliability and maintainability.

 ///